DBrandvold/CS455-project-dot-connect-/README.md

   );
 }
 ```

-once the screens were created I made functions for each screen and started creating the content inside each screen `function StartPage({navigation}){}` each of the functions needed to call the navigation .
-I started with the StarPage screen as it was the initial screen.
-This screen contained in its return an image of the games logo I designed in paints, a button that had start new game on it that would ta1ke you to the next screen PlayerPage and another disabled button that if worked would take you to the MainPage and have the previous game you left off still going. the next function PlayerPage had a text comment asking how many players and then two buttons for the player to choose between playing just 1 player or 2 player 1 player button is disabled because the feature to play one player is not avaiable but it would take the user to a screen that is not being used yet that would have one player give there name very similar to the screen that 2 player button actually takes the user to.
-In the next function screen called PlayersNames this function first creates two state variables that will contain strings of what the user enters in the input text `const [player1, setplayer1] = useState("");`.
-These values will be called in the next function screen but before that there is also two functions built.
-One is to check if names where entered into the text inputs or not the other sends an alert to the users phone saying no names have been entered in these functions are only called if the button in the retun of this PlayersNames function, in the return there is one text that asks for players names next will be to input texts that allow the user to enter in there names these names will be stored in the variables created at the begining using there set values.
+Once the screens were created, I made functions for each screen and started to create the content inside each screen `function StartPage({navigation}){}`.
+Each of the functions needed to have the navigation parameters within it .
+I started with the StartPage screen, as it was the initial screen.
+This screen contained an image of the games logo that I designed in paints.
+It also had a start new game button on it, which would take you to the next screen, which was the PlayerPage.
+It had another button that is disabled.
+If this button worked, it would take you to the MainPage and it would have the previous game you didn’t finish that you could continue playing.

+The next function, which was the PlayerPage, had a text comment asking how many players and then two buttons for the player to choose between playing 1 player or 2 players.
+The 1 player button is disabled because the feature to play one player is not available.
+If available,  it would take the user to a screen that would have the one player give their name very similar to the screen that the 2 player button takes the user to.

+In the next function screen called PlayersNames, this function first creates two state variables that will contain strings of what the user enters in the input text `const [player1, setplayer1] = useState("");`.
+These values will be used in the next function screen.
+However, before this there are also two functions built.
+One function is to check if names were entered into the text inputs.
+The other function sends an alert to the user’s phone saying no names have been entered.
+These functions are only called if the button in the PlayersNames function is clicked.
+What will be shown in the PlayersNames screen  is one text component that asks for the players’ names.
+Next will be to input texts that allow the user to enter in their names.
+These names will be stored in the variables created at the beginning of this function using their set values.
 ```
 <TextInput
       style={styles.input}